Quick Start

 "Address already in use"

-The shared memory file exists from a previous run.
-Remove it:
+A shared memory region exists from a previous run.
+Clean it up:

 Or use a different topic name.